unoplatform/uno.extensions/doc/Overview/Mvux/States.md

 ```

 > [!NOTE]
-> There are additional methods to update the data of a State, explained [here](xref:Overview.Reactive.State#update-how-to-update-a-state).
+> There are additional methods that update the data of a State such as `Set` and `UpdateMessage`, explained [here](xref:Overview.Reactive.State#update-how-to-update-a-state).